HARSHALK2598/BigDataProject/README.md

 # **Big Data Project: Movie Recommendation System**

 This project implements a movie recommendation system using a self-trained NCF deep learning model and a user-friendly Streamlit dashboard.
 The system utilizes SQL databases to store movie data, user ratings, and recommendations obtained trained NCF deep learning model for efficient querying.
+Training of deep learning model is made scalable by utilising apache spark framework.

 ---
 ## MovieLens Dashboard